Vaccines put U.S. airlines on runway to recovery

 By Sanjana Shivdas and Ankit Ajmera

-After nearly a year in the doldrums due to the pandemic and accompanying travel restrictions, airlines are seeing light at the end of the tunnel with over 50% of the U.S. population having received one dose of the vaccine.
+After nearly a year in the doldrums due to the pandemic, airlines are seeing light at the end of the tunnel with over 50% of the U.S. population having received one dose of the vaccine.

 "March was clearly a significant improvement over January and February and guidance is for continued improvement into the June quarter and the summer beyond it," Cowen and Co analyst Helane Becker said.

-"The airlines are turning their attention to paying down some of the debt they took on to get through the pandemic which is encouraging."

-Southwest forecast second-quarter average daily core cash burn between $2 million and $4 million, compared with about $13 million per day in the previous three months.
+Southwest forecast second-quarter average daily core cash burn between $2 million and $4 million, compared with about $13 million per day in the prior quarter.

-American has a bigger exposure to international travel, which is not expected to rebound in the summer as most borders remained closed, analysts have said.
+American has a bigger exposure to international travel, which is not expected to rebound soon as most borders remained closed, analysts have said.

-"I know (the Biden administration) understands the importance of restoring international travel to the economy," American Airlines Chief Executive Officer Doug Parker said.
+"I know (the Biden administration) understands the importance of restoring international travel to the economy," American Airlines CEO Doug Parker said.

 "We all need to go look at this in a risk-based way.
 No one wants to rush for certain, and no one's pushing that either."

+Southwest is recalling some furloughed pilots and flight attendants, while American plans to do it later this year to prepare for 2022.

-Meanwhile, operating revenue at both the companies fell more than 50%, but slowed from an about 65% fall in the fourth quarter.
+Meanwhile, operating revenue at the companies fell more than 50%, slower than the about 65% fall in the fourth quarter.

+Alaska Air Group ALK.N also forecast improving cash flow from operations after reporting a smaller-than-expected loss.

 (Reporting by Sanjana Shivdas and Ankit Ajmera in Bengaluru; Editing by Sriraj Kalluvila)